5 Inventory Replenishment Methods That Increase Profits

 4. Smart inventory purchasing

 A key responsibility of every inventory purchasing team is to negotiate the best price for the items they reorder, so that the sell-on price is as profitable as possible.
 But striving for the cheapest unit price isn’t always the most cost-effective way to procure a product.
-Instead, it’s imperative that you understand the nuances of the items being procured and consider factors such as:
+Instead, it’s imperative that you understand the nuances of the items being bought and consider factors such as: